 During the summer months, it can get busy, though usually not as busy as at Mooloolaba or Noosa.

 In line with those destinations, accommodation prices tend to be higher between December and February and also at Easter and during the school holidays too.

 It can storm heavily in January and February and often gets a bit windy in August.

 But If you can visit between March and April, or October and November, you will be blessed with clear skies, warm weather and a generally quieter ambiance.

-Maroochydore is just over an hour’s drive north from Brisbane and about 2 hours north from the Gold Coast on the Bruce Highway.
+Maroochydore is just over an hour’s drive north of Brisbane and about 2 hours north of the Gold Coast on the Bruce Highway.

 If you don’t plan on driving, Greyhound Australia and Premier Motor Service run daily buses that drop you off into the heart of the Maroochydore CBD.

 Multiple daily flights to the Sunshine Coast and Brisbane Airports arrive from all around Australia and abroad.
 Taxis, shuttle buses and car hire companies can all be accessed from both airports to take you up to Maroochydore.

 It is also possible to reach Maroochydore by train if you stop off at Landsborough or Nambour and get a bus from either of those stations.